Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Introduction

-As the qubit number of the hardware increases and the error rates improve, it becomes possible to execute multiple circuits on a quantum chip simultaneously.
-The multi-programming mapping problem was firstly introduced by~\cite{das2019case}, which demonstrated that the throughput and utilization of NISQ hardware can be enhanced by executing several circuits at the same time.
-Ref~\cite{dou2020new} further improved it in terms of fidelity and gate number by proposing a Community Detection Assisted Partition algorithm along with the X-SWAP scheme (we refer to this algorithm as CDAP for brevity).
-However, their results showed that when executing multiple quantum circuits simultaneously, the activity of one circuit can negatively impact the fidelity of others, due to the difficulty of allocating reliable regions to each circuit, higher chance of crosstalk error~\cite{sheldon2016procedure}, and the qubit movement limitation (only inside of the partition).
-Previous works~\cite{das2019case,dou2020new} have left these issues largely unexplored and have not addressed the problem holistically: (1) Hardware topology and calibration data are not fully analyzed where allocation is done on unreliable or sparse-connected partitions to circuits ignoring the robust qubits and links.
-(2) These works use only \texttt{SWAP} gate for mapping transition process and the modified circuits always have a large number of additional gates.
-(3) Crosstalk error is not considered when allocating partitions for circuits.
-For example, the X-SWAP scheme~\cite{dou2020new} for reducing the inserted \texttt{SWAP} number can only be performed when the two circuits are allocated to neighbouring partitions, which can introduce crosstalk effect and decrease the circuit output fidelity.
-Detrimental crosstalk impact when executing multiple parallel instructions has been reported in ~\cite{murali2020software,ash2020analysis,ash2020experimental} by using Simultaneous Randomized Benchmarking (SRB)~\cite{gambetta2012characterization}.
-In presence of crosstalk, gate error can be increased by an order of magnitude.
-Ref~\cite{ash2020analysis} even proposed a fault-attack model using crosstalk in a multi-programming environment.
+The low hardware usage and long waiting time lead to a timely issue: how do we use quantum hardware more efficiently while maintaining the circuit fidelity?
+As the increase of hardware qubit number and the improvement of qubit error rates, the multi-programming problem was introduced by~\cite{das2019case, liu2021qucloud} to address this issue.
+It has been demonstrated that the utilization (usage/throughput) of NISQ hardware can be enhanced by executing several circuits at the same time.
+However, their results showed that when executing multiple quantum circuits simultaneously, the activity of one circuit can negatively impact the fidelity of others, due to the difficulty of allocating reliable regions to each circuit, higher chance of crosstalk error, etc. Previous works~\cite{das2019case, liu2021qucloud} have left these issues largely unexplored and have not addressed the problem holistically such that the circuit fidelity reduction cannot be ignored when executing simultaneously.
+Moreover, detrimental crosstalk impact for multiple parallel instructions has been reported in ~\cite{murali2020software,ash2020analysis,ash2020experimental} by using Simultaneous Randomized Benchmarking (SRB)~\cite{gambetta2012characterization}.
+In the presence of crosstalk, gate error can be increased by an order of magnitude.
+Ash-Saki et al.~\cite{ash2020analysis} even proposed a fault-attack model using crosstalk in a multi-programming environment.
+Therefore, crosstalk is considered in the multi-programming framework~\cite{ohkura2021simultaneous}.